JBobyM/CANSSI-Comp/README.md

 ### The Model

 The model I created is a binary classification model using neural network in tensorflow.
 The dependent variable, 'RaceOutcome,' has two modalities: 1 when the horse won the race and 0 otherwise.
 The explanatory variables encompass all the discussed features.
 After one-hot encoding categorical variables, the final model comprises 92 explanatory variables and 275,190 observations, with 137,595 for each class of the dependent variable.

+### Enhancing Horse Race Predictions: Balancing Precision and Sensitivity
+During the model training and hyperparameter tuning, I deliberately opted to prioritize precision over sensitivity for the positive class (1).
+I specifically chose the model's hyperparameters that minimize false positives—instances where the model wrongly predicts horses as winners when they've actually lost.
+I made this decision to avoid potential financial losses, such as betting on a horse the model predicted would win but ultimately didn't, or other negative consequences.

+This choice somewhat impacted sensitivity.
+It was challenging to simultaneously minimize false negatives—cases where the model predicted horses wouldn't win when they actually did.
+Nonetheless, the model maintains an acceptable sensitivity rate while retaining over 80% precision.
+Overall, the classification performance exceeds 90%.